-In some Latin America places like Mexico, the movie is given a C rating, which means only audience from Age 18 onwards are allowed to see it and they must show their ID in order to show they are old enough to see the movie, which would prevent any kid under the age of 18 to see the movie.
+In some Latin American countries like Mexico, the movie is given a C rating, which means only audiences from Age 18 onwards are allowed to see it and they must show their ID in order to show they are old enough to see the movie, which would prevent any kid under the age of 18 to see the movie.

 The fact that China's censored version cut violent and sexual content, such as all head stabbings, does not help matters.

 The use of genetically-modified corn as a means of directly rewriting the human genome and eliminating the mutant race, while not intended as a political statement, nonetheless has significant resonance in an era where the risk of GMOs has become a subject of debate.

 The portrayal of automation and the way corporations make use of automated tools to build large agribuses that squeeze out the small independent farmers has likewise been noted as quite prescient, with Logan arguably being the first mainstream film to tackle this subject.

 The first trailer won over a number of people who weren't looking forward to "yet another Wolverine movie".
 It helped that it gave the impression of a gritty Western-style action thriller rather than standard FX-laden superhero fare.

 It has won a large number of people over by making it absolutely clear that we would finally get to see Wolverine's claws as they were meant to be used — bloodily, messily, and on mooks.